CaioCeretta/LamaDev-ProjectsClasses/README.md

-# Repository focused on projects and lessons of the lamadev youtube channel
+# Repository focused on projects and lessons from the lamadev youtube channel